 Making a vision board or dream board is a fun and creative way to make a visual representation of your future life.
 I like to make one every year and use it as my computer wallpaper.
 That way I’m constantly being reminded of the dreams I’m working towards.
 If you would like to make your own vision board but are unsure how to, here is a great easy-to-follow tutorial.

 Write It Down

 After you figure out what goals you’d like to achieve this year, it’s time to write them down.
-When writing down your goals use positive wording and be very specific about your goals.
-Throughout the year you’ll be able to look over your notes to make sure you are on the right track.
-It’s also helpful to post your notes somewhere you’ll see them often, as a reminder and motivation to keep going.
+When writing down your goals, use positive wording and be very specific about your goals.
+Throughout the year, you’ll be able to review your notes to ensure you are on the right track.
+It’s also helpful to post your notes somewhere you’ll see them often as a reminder and motivation to keep going.
 I have my goals posted on a large bulletin board in my closet.
-Every morning I read over them as I get ready to start the day.
+I read over them every morning as I prepare to start the day.

 Set Goals You Can Control